johnb30/py_apsrtable/README.md

 Options for the models includes standard errors, two-tailed p values, and one-tailed p values.
-The variable and model names can be changed, and the stars (*) can be placed next to the values in parentheses depending on the signifigance level defined by the user.
+The variable and model names can be changed, and the stars (*) can be placed next to the values in parentheses depending on the significance level defined by the user.

 Updates
 -------

 #####01.02.13

-- Added the ability to change the signfigance level.
+- Added the ability to change the signficance level.
 - Refactored the code some to be cleaner

 Future